sadielbartholomew/cylc/doc/src/introduction/how-cylc-works.rst

 .. _fig-dep-two-linked:

 .. figure:: ../graphics/png/orig/dep-two-cycles-linked.png
    :align: center
-    :figclass: align-center

    What if the external driving data is available early?
 If the external driving data is available in advance, can we start running the next cycle point early?

 .. _fig-overlap:

 .. figure:: ../graphics/png/orig/timeline-one-c.png
    :align: center
-    :figclass: align-center

-    Attempted overlap of consecutive single-cycle-point job
+   Attempted overlap of consecutive single-cycle-point job schedules.
-    schedules.
 A naive attempt to overlap two consecutive cycle points using the single-cycle-point dependency graph.
 The red shaded tasks will fail because of dependency violations (or will not be able to run because of upstream dependency violations).

 .. _fig-job-no-overlap:

 .. figure:: ../graphics/png/orig/timeline-one-a.png
    :align: center
-    :figclass: align-center

    The only safe multi-cycle-point job schedule?
 The best that can be done *in general* when inter-cycle dependence is ignored.

 Now the question arises, what happens if the external driving data for upcoming cycle points is available in advance, as it would be after a